THIS IS HOW WE OPERATE

 METER READING

-Our total impact realized since the start of made blue in 2014 is displayed above.
-We register the amount of people given permanent access to clean water and hygiene, multiplied by a minimal daily use of 20 litres of water per person, according to United Nations reports.
+Our total impact realized since the start of made blue in 2014 is displayed below.
+We register the number of people given permanent access to clean water and hygiene, multiplied by a minimal daily use of 20 litres of water per person, according to United Nations reports.

 people got access